CARING & EXPERIENCED

 The Arizona dog bite statute and strict liability

 Under A.R.S. § 11-1025, dog owners will be liable to pay damages when their dogs bite other people who are in a public place or who are on the private property lawfully.
 The law is a strict liability statute, meaning that the victims do not need to prove that the owners had previous knowledge that their dogs had a propensity to bite others.
 This is different than some states that follow what is known as a one-bite rule.
-In those states, plaintiffs must also prove an additional element of the dog owner’s knowledge of the dog’s propensity to bite from a prior incident.
+In those states, dog bite victims must also prove an additional element of the dog owner’s knowledge of the dog’s propensity to bite from a prior incident.
 Since Arizona is a strict liability state, the knowledge element is not required.
+If you want to better understand Arizona’s statutory law, call the Tucson dog bite attorney team at Lamber Goodnow.

 Provocation: When liability might not exist